 With newfound friends Sakamoto, Ana, and a talking cat named Morgana, the four embark on trying to eliminate the wickedness in the hearts of the corrupted.
 An abusive volleyball coach, an artist who steals the works of his students, and a corrupt politician are just a few of these types of enemies that you will come across in this video game.
 Soon other allies such as artist Yusuke, student council president Makoto, and computer expert Futaba join your fold, as you dive into the darkest realms of the most corrupt and power-hungry people roaming about Japan.

 What makes Persona 5 such an endearing game is how much it mirrors the current climate of our world right now.
 The greedy are rewarded, while those who are trying to get by with only the clothes on their back are punished.
 Even doing a good deed can be flipped around and made to look like you were in the wrong, as your character experiences early on in the story.
 Right before the game starts, you are asked if you treat this game as just a game or as an extension of the real world.
-Soon after you are forced to choose the latter where you'll realize how wrong that answer was.
+It's soon after you are forced to choose the former where you'll realize how wrong that answer was.

 Persona 5 lets you know right from the start that you are about to tread some uncomfortable waters.
 Even dealing with the first baddie, the washed-up Olympian Kamoshida, you are presented with a real-life kind of villain.
 He abuses his team, sexually assaults female students, and places himself on a taller pedestal than even the principal himself.
 This game touches on many issues that'll have many players taken aback, and while there is some humor in how the character is presented in the Metaverse, it treats such a problem with the right amount of drama and respect.
 It's why it feels so good to take on these types of enemies in the Metaverse, as you deliver a swift kick of justice into the face of the true scum of the world.